hazaelsan/ssh-relay/README.md

 This component is only used for the first phase of the connection, as such it has minimal requirements and is not latency sensitive.

-NOTE: Dynamic SSH Relay selection is not implemented yet, only a single static SSH Relay is supported.

 ### SSH Relay

 The SSH Relay takes a client that's been authorized by the Cookie Server, and